-Also, guinea pigs can eat only fresh kale, but before you give it to them, wash and rinse the leaves to remove any bugs or residue from the pesticides.
+Also, guinea pigs can eat only fresh kale.
+But before you give it to them, wash and rinse the leaves to remove any bugs or residue from the pesticides.

 Can Guinea Pigs Eat Kale Greens?

-Yes, guinea pigs can eat kale greens which are packed with beneficial nutrients for their health, such as different vitamins, minerals, fiber, and many others.
+Guinea pigs can eat kale greens which are packed with beneficial nutrients for their health, such as different vitamins, minerals, fiber, and many others.
 Kale greens are also low in calories which is also good.

-Can Guinea Pigs Eat Kale Stems / Kale Stalks?
+Can Guinea Pigs Eat Kale Stems/Kale Stalks?